 It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allows you to describe your automation jobs in a way that approaches plain English.”

 I assume you already have a running machine and you want to provision it using Ansible.
-Here is not the time or place to cover how to start a server, but you can just grab a simple t2.micro EC2 Ubuntu instance from Amazon for that purpose (t2.micro is free for 1 year for newcomers!) - so we’ll only focus on the Ansible part here.
+It is not the time or place to cover how to start a server, but you can just grab a simple t2.micro EC2 Ubuntu instance from Amazon for that purpose (t2.micro is free for 1 year for newcomers!) - so we’ll only focus on the Ansible part here.

-I’m using a Mac and it is also possible to install Ansible via brew, so that’s what I’ll just do now:
+I’m using a Mac, and it is also possible to install Ansible via brew, so that’s what I’ll just do now:

-Ansible needs you to have python installed on a remote machine, so login to your remote machine, and execute:
+Ansible needs you to have Python installed on a remote machine, so log in to your remote machine, and execute:

 All right, now you’re ready to rustle up your first playbook!

 Ok, first off - let’s create a simple directory on your local machine where we will store all the necessary files.
-Let’s call it “ansible”
+Let’s call it “ansible”.